santiago-hernaez/Proyecto-Fin-Master-Scala/README.md

 metodoPago: Payment method used on the purchase (Credit card, cash, gift card, app or affinity card)

-articulosComprados : array of purchased items with format [id : price, id:price,...]
+articulosComprados : array of purchased items with format [id : price, id : price, ...].
 The id is used to access Redis and enrich data with clothing color, size, name, model, type and benefit.

 ### Prerequisites: